IRMVLab/CARFlow/README.md

 # **Residual 3D Scene Flow Learning with Context-Aware Feature Extraction**

-This is the official implementations of our [paper]([[2109.04685\] Residual 3D Scene Flow Learning with Context-Aware Feature Extraction (arxiv.org)](https://arxiv.org/abs/2109.04685)), an end-to-end deep network with context-aware feature extraction for scene flow estimation from point clouds created by Guangming Wang, Yunzhe Hu, Xinrui Wu, and Hesheng Wang.
+This is the official implementations of our [paper](https://arxiv.org/abs/2109.04685), an end-to-end deep network with context-aware feature extraction for scene flow estimation from point clouds created by Guangming Wang, Yunzhe Hu, Xinrui Wu, and Hesheng Wang.

 ![network](./images/network.jpg)